z900collector/S16-TTL-CPU/README.md

 There are some slightly more advanced designs, that have one or more of these features:

 * An ALU bus directly connected to some of the system registers.
-* Registers implemented using counter chips allowing Increment / Decrement perations.
+* Registers implemented using counter chips allowing Increment / Decrement operations.
 * ALU implemented as logic gates with mux chips removing the reliance on vintage End of life chips like the 74181
-* Dual stage Pipeline with simple logic decoding
+* Dual stage Pipeline with simple logic decoding.
+* MMU like features to address memory beyond Address Buss range.

 # CPU Features